8ta4/quest/DONTREADME.md

 ### Navigation

 > When a new question tab opens, which window is focused: the question tab or the answer tab?
-(Planned)

 The question tab gets focused.
 Since it's a new window, it might pop up in an inconvenient spot.
 By focusing on it first, it gives users the chance to move it using keyboard shortcuts.